Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `cell`

+*Read-only*.
 The cell that the reference is currently in.

 **Returns**: